Intracolonic explosion

 An intracolonic explosion or colonic gas explosion is an explosion inside the colon of a person due to ignition of explosive gases such as methane.
 This can happen during colonic exploration, as a result of the electrical nature of a colonoscope.

 A colonic gas explosion is rare; however, the result can be acute colonic perforation, which can be fatal.

 Cause

 An explosion is triggered by a combination of combustible gases such as hydrogen or methane, combustive gas such as oxygen, and heat.
+An explosion can also be caused by Crohn's disease.

 Prevention

 Careful bowel preparation, such as cleansing the colon before a procedure, is key to preventing an intracolonic explosion.